Artiodactyl: Reproduction and life expectancy

 Generally, even-toed ungulates tend to have long gestation periods, smaller litter sizes, and more highly developed newborns.
 As with many other mammals, species in temperate or polar regions have a fixed mating season, while those in tropical areas breed year-round.
 They carry out polygynous mating behavior, meaning a male mates with several females and suppresses all competition.

-The length of the gestation period varies from four to five months for porcine, deer, and musk deer; six to ten months for hippos, deer, and bovines; ten to thirteen months with camels; and fourteen to fifteen months with giraffes.
+The length of the gestation period varies from four to five months for pigs, deer, and musk deer; six to ten months for hippos, deer, and bovines; ten to thirteen months with camels; and fourteen to fifteen months with giraffes.
 Most deliver one or two babies, but some pigs can deliver up to ten.

 The newborns are precocial (born relatively mature) and come with open eyes and are hairy (with the exception of the hairless hippos).
 Juvenile deer and pigs have striped or spotted coats; the pattern disappears as they grow older.
 The juveniles of some species spend their first weeks with their mother in a safe location, where others may be running and following the herd within a few hours or days.

-The life expectancy is typically twenty to thirty years; as in many mammals, smaller species often have a shorter lifespan than larger species.
+Life expectancy is typically twenty to thirty years; as in many mammals, smaller species often have a shorter lifespan than larger species.
 The artiodactyls with the longest lifespans are the hippos, cows, and camels, which can live 40 to 50 years.

 Predators and parasites

 Artiodactyls have different natural predators depending on their size and habitat.
-There are several carnivores that prey on them, including large cats (e.g., lions) and bears.
+There are several carnivores that prey on them, including large cats (lions, tigers, and relatives) and bears.
 Other predators are crocodiles, wolves and dogs, large raptors, and for small species and young animals, large snakes.
 For cetaceans, possible predators include sharks, polar bears, and other cetaceans; in the latter is the orca, the top predator of the oceans.

 Parasites include nematodes, botflies, fleas, lice, or flukes, but they have debilitating effects only when the infestation is severe.